 The knowledge and skills studied in A level Biology ensure that students are well prepared for higher education or employment in a wide range of fields such as: medicine, dentistry, veterinary medicine, biomedical sciences, nursing, midwifery or any other biology related discipline.
-It is also highly respected in non-science career paths as well.
+It is also highly respected in non-science career pathways.